pivotal/docs-tap/install-general.md

     Switched to context "aks-tap-cluster".
     ```

-## <a id='tanzu-cluster-essentials'></a> Install Cluster Essentials for VMware Tanzu
+## <a id='tanzu-cluster-essentials'></a> Install Cluster Essentials for VMware Tanzu for non-TKG clusters

->**Note:** If you use Tanzu Kubernetes Grid multi-cloud, skip this section.
+> **Note:** If you use Tanzu Kubernetes Grid (TKG) multi-cloud, skip this section.
+> TKG clusters do not require Cluster Essentials for VMware Tanzu.

-The Tanzu Cluster Essentials package is intended to simplify the process of installing the open-source [Carvel](https://carvel.dev) tools on your cluster.
+The Cluster Essentials for VMware Tanzu package simplifies the process of installing the open-source [Carvel](https://carvel.dev) tools on your cluster.
 It includes a script that uses the Carvel CLI tools to download and install the server-side components `kapp-controller` and `secretgen-crontroller` on the targeted cluster.
 Currently, only MacOS and Linux are supported for Cluster Essentials for VMware Tanzu.